Alternating Linear Minimization: Revisiting von Neumann's alternating projections: Introduction

 \section{Introduction}

 We are interested in the following problem and its variants: Given two (compact) convex sets $P$ and $Q$, compute

 if such an $x$ exists otherwise certify disjointness.
-Von Neumman's \emph{alternating projection algorithm} (see \cite{von1949rings}, a reprint of lecture notes first distributed in 1933; see also, e.g., \cite{ginat2018method}) is a very simple algorithm to compute such a point in the intersection of $P$ and $Q$: we alternatingly project onto each of the sets and we are guaranteed to converge to a point in the intersection if such a point exists.
+Von Neumman's \emph{alternating projection algorithm} is a very simple algorithm to compute such a point in the intersection of $P$ and $Q$: we alternatingly project onto each of the sets and we are guaranteed to converge to a point in the intersection if such a point exists (see \cite{von1949rings,ginat2018method}).
 This idea has sparked a lot of follow-up work and eventually led to splitting algorithms (see e.g., \cite{combettes2011proximal} for a great overview), where feasible regions are treated separately and then the results are combined into a convergent scheme.
 All these approaches rely on projections onto the convex sets, or generalizations of projection, so-called proximal operators.

-A different more recent line of work considers the so-called composite optimization framework, where the goal is to minimize the sum of a smooth function and a non-smooth function over some feasible region.
+A different more recent line of work considers the composite optimization framework, where the goal is to minimize the sum of a smooth function and a non-smooth function.
 To solve Problem~\eqref{eq:intersect}, one minimizes the sum of the convex function \(\norm{x - y}^{2}\) and the indicator function of \(x \in P\) (which has value \(0\) if \(x\) is in \(P\) and has value \(+\infty\) otherwise) and the indicator function of \(y \in Q\).
 Composite optimization is usually solved by smoothening the non-smooth summands, e.g., \citet{argyriou14} \citep[later rediscovered in][]{yurtsever18} smoothens via the \emph{Moreau envelope} \citep{moreau65,bc17}.
 This smoothed problem can then be solved with various algorithms, in particular Frank–Wolfe algorithms as done in \citet{argyriou14}, however computing gradients of the smoothened function involves a proximal operator.